Archita0102/PD-OpenLANE-Workshop/README.md

  ---
- ### LAB : Final Steps for RTL to GDSII using Tritonroute and open STA
+ ### LAB:Final Steps for RTL to GDSII using Tritonroute and open STA
  ---
  #### Build Power Distribution Network